-AirPods and AirPods Max on sale from Amazon
+Apple's AirPods and AirPods Max on sale on Amazon

-During Amazon’s popular Prime Day there were several items that flew out of the distribution centre.
-One of them was the Fire TV Stick and the other was Apple’s AirPods lineup.
+During Amazon’s popular Prime Day, several items flew out of the distribution centre, including the company’s Fire TV Stick and Apple’s AirPods lineup.

-Both are currently on sale.
+Both are currently on sale once again.
 The Fire TV Stick can be found here, and below are the deals on the AirPods line:

 - Apple AirPods (2nd Generation) for $149 (save 17%)